 These example bundles are not intended to represent the only ways to organize courses, but rather to provide some well thought out, concrete examples of what bundles might look like.

-For each grade, two different examples are provided to motivate users to compare the different examples and think about what works in their local context:
+For each grade, two different examples are provided, allowing users to compare the different examples and think about what works in their local context:

 - For each grade K-5, an example is provided that organizes the bundles based on the Topics arrangement of the NGSS and one that focuses on a particular theme that builds across each year.